Several Carthusian pink carnation blossoms. Pink, each with five petals. They grow as so-called pioneer plants on ruderal areas.Carthusian pink

 Ruderal area (dry site)

-Ruderal areas are habitats with open, stony or sandy soil that have a mosaic of overgrown and open patches of ground.
-They are often colonized by pioneer plants and ground-nesting insects.
+Ruderal areas are habitats with stony or sandy subsoil that have a mosaic of overgrown and open patches of ground.
+Ruderal areas are often populated by pioneer plants and ground-nesting insects.

 Material: